Ilikai Marina

 No analysis available

-I looked for any leasehold expiry, ground lease end year, renewal, or extension language and found none.
-The remarks point to fee simple ownership, so there is no lease expiry year to extract.
+I looked for ground lease, leasehold, renewal, or expiry language such as "lease expires," "ground lease ends," or "renewed through" and found none.
+The remarks instead describe the property as fee simple, so there is no lease expiry year to extract.

-I searched the public remarks for explicit VA loan approval language and found none.
-Since this feature is determined only from remarks, there is no evidence to mark the building as VA-approved.
+I searched the public remarks for explicit VA-approval language and found none.
+Because this feature is determined only from public remarks, I am leaving it as false with low confidence due to lack of evidence.

 No analysis available

-I searched the remarks for explicit fire/life safety approval language such as FLSE passed, fire safety certified, life safety compliant, or passed fire inspection and found none.
-The only related wording refers to future fire safety improvements, which does not confirm a passed evaluation.
+I searched the remarks for explicit fire/life safety approval language such as FLSE passed, fire inspection passed, or life safety compliant, but found none.
+The only fire-related reference is to future fire safety enhancements, which indicates planned work rather than a completed pass.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.